KonjikiNoYami1991/TnA/README.md

   - Lossless case
     - Re-encoded to ALAC to avoid quality loss or copied if already ALAC.
 #### - Remux MKV
-- copied all streams and metadata from source to destination file
+Copies all streams and metadata from source to destination file, without any stream conversion.
 #### - Streaming HTML5 H.264
 - VIDEO CODEC: H.264 8bit YUV420p
   - Parameters